ilyasaquil/airbnb-clone-project/README.md

 **Overview

 The Airbnb Clone Project is a full-stack web application designed to replicate the core functionalities of the Airbnb platform.
 It focuses on backend systems, database design, API development, and application security.
-Through this project, learners gain hands-on experience in building scalable applications and working within collaborative team environments.
+Through this project.

 **Project Goals